-In 2023, the ICoF hosted the annual Connect Community Foundations Conference, a statewide educational opportunity for Iowa community foundations and affiliate community foundations, as a virtual series throughout the calendar year with a culminating one and one-half day in-person event in September 2023.
-Throughout 2023, 82 attendees (staff, advisory committee, board members, and volunteers) representing 34 Iowa community foundations, came together virtually and in-person for sessions aimed at helping attendees learn new and different ways to continue to grow their community foundation and its philanthropic activities.
-The sessions focused on community foundation fundamentals, deepening donor engagement, trust-based philanthropy, rural leadership, community and economic development, scholarship administration, community leadership, and donor and fund development.
-We also brought leaders together for peer-learning circle conversations on the following topics: programs and grantmaking, development and fundraising, finance, marketing and communications, and affiliate community foundations.
+In 2024, the ICoF hosted the annual Connect Community Foundations Conference, a statewide educational opportunity for Iowa community foundations and affiliate community foundations, as a virtual series with a culminating one and one-half day in-person event in September 2024.
+Throughout 2024, 89 attendees (staff, advisory committee, board members, and volunteers) representing 40 Iowa community foundations, came together virtually and in-person for sessions aimed at helping attendees learn new and different ways to continue to grow their community foundation and its philanthropic activities.
+The sessions focused on the transfer of wealth, planned giving, community leadership, and fund development.
+We also brought leaders together for peer-learning circle conversations on the following topics: programs and grantmaking, development and fundraising, marketing and communications, and affiliate community foundations.

 Community foundations continue to share positive feedback about the value of this annual event.
-Following the conference, the ICoF distributed over \$13,140 in Idea Implementation grants to seven community foundations who attended.
+Following the conference, the ICoF distributed over \$16,500.15 in Idea Implementation grants to eight community foundations who attended.
 These grant dollars allow attendees to implement ideas they gained at the conference back in their home counties and communities.
 Additionally, session recordings, speaker presentations and resources from the virtual sessions are available on the ICoF website for attendees to access throughout the year.
-Based on feedback from the conference, ICoF will again offer virtual sessions throughout the year in 2024 with a culminating in-person event in the fall.